gshipley/enterprise_training/AdminTraining.md

 	# yum install openshift-console

+**Note:** Depending on your connection and speed of your broker host, this installation make take several minutes.

 ##**Configure authentication for the console**

 In a previous lab, we configured the broker application for Basic Auth.
 When performing that lab, you actually configured authentication for the REST based API that the broker application provides.
-One of the great things about OpenShift Enterprise is that console application uses a separate authenticate scheme for authenticating users to the web console.
+One of the great things about OpenShift Enterprise is that the console application uses a separate authenticate scheme for authenticating users to the web console.
 This will allow you to restrict which users you want to have access to the REST API and keep that authentication separate from the web based user console.

 The openshift-console package that we installed previously in this lab created some sample authentication files for us.
 These files are located in the */var/www/openshift/console/httpd/conf.d* directory.
 For this lab, we are going to use the same htpasswd file that we created when setting up the Broker Application authentication.
 In order to do this, simply issue the following commands: